 - Read Malcolm Gladwell’s Outlier and find out what it takes to become an Outlier in the game of baseball.

-So determine your effectiveness and become that Great Leader of YOURSELF.
+So determine your effectiveness, take risks and become that Great Leader of YOURSELF.

 Until Next Blog,